chakra-core/ChakraCore/CONTRIBUTING.md

 * Pass all unit tests
 * Have a clear commit message
 * Include adequate tests
   * At least one test should fail in the absence of your non-test code changes.
-If your PR does not match this criteria, please specify why
+If your PR does not match these criterias, please specify why
   * Tests should include reasonable permutations of the target fix/change
   * Include baseline changes with your change